 The warm, glowing colors of the Concho pearls range from soft pink to lavender to purple.
 Most of them are small and rounded, while others come in irregular shapes.
-The round ones are the rarest, especially those that are 6 mm or more in diameter, which are considered large.
-Thousands of pearls were harvested in the 1960s through ’80s, but due to over harvesting and drought, today they are true rarities.
+The round ones are the rarest, especially those that are 6 mm or more in diameter, which is considered large.
+Thousands of pearls were harvested in the 1960s through 1980s, but because of over-harvesting and drought, today they are true rarities.

 San Angelo is a city with a little more than 100,000 residents and is the Tom Green County seat.
 San Angelo is located in Concho Valley, at the confluence of three rivers: the North Concho, the Middle Concho, and the South Concho.
 The convergence creates the Concho River, which becomes a tributary of the Colorado River farther east.